-Your boat is designed to be propelled by a single outboard engine.
-The maximum propulsion power rating for the boat is shown on the CE plate (refer chapter 3.5) and is mentioned in the above table 3.1.
-Do not operate this boat with an engine power rating higher than the maximum power rating rated by Anytec..
-Unless the Anytec installs the engine, it is the responsibility of the party installing the engine to comply with all specifications, rules and regulations related to outboard engines.
+The maximum propulsion power rating and the maximum number of engines are shown on the Builder's Plate (refer chapter 3.5).
+It is also stated in the above table 3.1.

+Do not operate this boat with an engine power rating higher than the maximum power rating rated by Anytec.
+Unless Anytec installs the engine(s); it is the responsibility of the party installing the engine(s) to comply with all specifications, rules and regulations related to outboard engines.